-Members of Nestlé's Executive Board are eligible to receive Long-Term Incentives (LTI), in the form of Performance Share Units (PSUs) under the Performance Share Unit Plan (PSUP).
+Members of Nestle's Executive Board are eligible to receive Long-Term Incentives (LTI), in the form of Performance Share Units (PSUs) under the Performance Share Unit Plan (PSUP).
 The target grant values, expressed in % of the Annual Base Salary, are:

-- CEO

-- Executive Vice Presidents and Deputy Executive Vice Presidents 100%
+- CEO 150% - Executive Vice Presidents and Deputy Executive Vice Presidents 100%

-The PSUP provides units which entitle participants to receive Nestlé S.A. shares at the end of a three-year vesting period following their grant.
-The level at which PSUs vest is determined by the degree by which the three performance measures of the PSUP have been met.
-These three criteria are:
+The PSUP provides units which entitle participants to receive Nestlé S.A. shares(\) at the end of a three-year vesting period following their grant.
+The level at which PSUs vest is determined by the degree by which the four performance measures of the PSUP have been met.
+These four criteria are:

-- the growth of underlying Earnings per Share in constant currencies; - the relative Total Shareholder Return of the Nestlé S.A. share in relation to the STOXX Global 1800 Food & Beverage Gross Return Index; - Return on Invested Capital (ROIC).
+- the growth of underlying Earnings Per Share in constant currencies: - the relative Total Shareholder Return of the Nestlé S.A. share in relation to the STOXX Global 1800 Food & Beverage Gross Return Index; - Return on Invested Capital (ROIC); - Reduction in Greenhouse Gas (GHG) Emission.